ketyung/tm_users_contract/readme.md

-## Smart contract for ticket collection
+## The main smart contract for TicketMaker
 The smart contract for storing and handling users and cross-contract calls to other contracts of TicketMaker. https://ticketmaker.xyz